httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "example-header": value, with, lots, of, commas
 ~~~

 Since two semantically distinct inputs can create the same output in the signature base, special care has to be taken when handling such values.
-Signers can make use of the `bs` parameter to armor such fields, as described in {{http-header-byte-sequence}}.

 Specifically, the Set-Cookie field {{COOKIE}} defines an internal syntax that does not conform to the List syntax in {{STRUCTURED-FIELDS}}.
 In particular some portions allow unquoted commas, and the field is typically sent as multiple separate field lines with distinct values when sending multiple cookies.
 When multiple Set-Cookie fields are sent in the same message, it is not generally possible to combine these into a single line and be able to parse and use the results, as discussed in {{HTTP, Section 5.3}}.
 Therefore, all the cookies need to be processed from their separate header values, without being combined, while the signature base needs to be processed from the special combined value generated solely for this purpose.
 If the cookie value is invalid, the signed message ought to be rejected as this is a possible padding attack as described in {{security-multiple-fields}}.

 To deal with this, an application can choose to limit signing of problematic fields like Set-Cookie, such as including the field in a signature only when a single field value is present and the results would be unambiguous.
 Similar caution needs to be taken with all fields that could have non-deterministic mappings into the signature base.
+Signers can also make use of the `bs` parameter to armor such fields, as described in {{http-header-byte-sequence}}.

 ## Padding Attacks with Multiple Field Values {#security-multiple-fields}